PaloAltoNetworks/ignite18-GCP-Labs/Two-Tier_LB-Sandwich/README.md

      - bootstrap bucket name
      - bucket name for Web and DB servers startup scripts

-Note: Licenses Bundle set for VM-Series VM-300 PAYGO bundle2.
-This line can be modifies to one of the following if desired.
+Note: Licenses Bundle is for VM-Series VM-300 PAYGO bundle2.
+This line in the scripts can be modifies to one of the following VM-Series images if desired.

  https://www.googleapis.com/compute/v1/projects/paloaltonetworksgcp-public/global/images/vmseries-byol-810
  https://www.googleapis.com/compute/v1/projects/paloaltonetworksgcp-public/global/images/vmseries-bundle2-810